 - 100% of Amazon employees who drive trucks complete Truckers Against Trafficking training by the end of 2020.

-- Launch supplier improvement program focused responsible recruitment by the end of 2020.
+- Launch training for Amazon suppliers on responsible recruitment practices by the end of 2020.

-- Empowering WomenQuality jobs for women translate to positive impacts for communities, and we are actively working to empower women across dimensions of health, finances, and career development.
-This includes collaborating with globally recognized programs such as Better Work and, in 2019, beginning an initiative with Business and Social Responsibility’s HERproject.
-To date, over 8,000 women in our supply chain are involved in BSR HERproject.
+- Empowering WomenQuality jobs for women translate to positive impacts for communities, and we are actively working to empower women to make their own decisions on health, finances, and career development.
+This includes collaborating with globally recognized programs such as Better Work and Business for Social Responsibility’s HERproject.
+Through our partnership with HERproject, we engage suppliers in China, Bangladesh, Vietnam, and India.

 - Fair WagesWe are committed to working closely with suppliers, business partners, and multi-stakeholder associations to monitor and promote continuous improvement in working conditions, including fair and on-time payment of wages.
 We have dedicated teams across the globe that work directly with suppliers to track and report performance against these standards.

-Our suppliers are required to pay legally required compensation (including overtime and benefits) and we encourage our suppliers to continuously evaluate whether workers earn enough to meet their basic needs and the needs of their family.
+Our suppliers are required to pay legally required compensation (including overtime and benefits) and we encourage them to continuously evaluate whether their workers earn enough to meet their basic needs and the needs of their families.

-We require all eligible suppliers to enroll in the Better Work program.
+We require Amazon-branded suppliers in a number of regions to enroll in Better Work—a partnership between the International Labor Organization and the International Finance Corporation focused on improving working conditions in the garment industry and making the sector more competitive.
 By working with suppliers and training workers on their rights, Better Work is able to help workers improve wages over time.

-- Environmental ProtectionOur aim is to ensure that our products do not cause unnecessary environmental harm, and positively impact people and communities.
-We are a member of the Sustainable Apparel Coalition (Coalition).
-The Coalition is an industry-wide group of leading apparel and footwear brands, retailers, manufacturers, non-governmental organizations, academic experts, and government organizations working to reduce the environmental and social impacts of apparel products around the world.
+- Environmental ProtectionOur aim is to ensure that the manufacturing of our products does not cause unnecessary environmental harm, and positively impacts people and communities.
+We are a member of the Sustainable Apparel Coalition (Coalition), an industry-wide group of leading apparel and footwear brands, retailers, manufacturers, non-governmental organizations, academic experts, and government organizations working to reduce the environmental and social impacts of apparel products around the world.

-We encourage our Amazon-branded suppliers to evaluate their practices using the Coalition’s Higg Index.
+We encourage our Amazon-branded suppliers to evaluate their practices using the Coalition’s Higg Index, a tool to help manufacturers measure the social and environmental performance of their facilities.
 We are committed to driving adoption of this assessment and helping our suppliers understand their environmental impact.

 Amazon began working with the Amader Kotha Helpline in 2020.
 The Amader Kotha Helpline provides workers with a mechanism to report and resolve safety and other concerns in the ready-made garment sector in Bangladesh.
 The Helpline was initially established as a project of the Alliance for Bangladesh Worker Safety following the Rana Plaza tragedy.
 In July 2018, the Helpline became an independent initiative available to all garment workers with the support of factories and brands.